In Pursuit of Otherwise Possibilities, Queer Performance Pedagogy and Feedback (IPOP)

 From these various explorations and studies, IPOP will host a symposium to share the findings of the first year and engage with the larger queer performance scene in Amsterdam and Europe more broadly.
 This conference will gather a number of guest artists and academics as well as presentations by members of the IPOP community.
 To foster an open, non-hierarchical approach to queer research, the form of presentations within the symposium will be varied and open and will include lectures, workshops, performances, and other structures as proposed by the presenters.

 IPOP artistic coordinators are Elioa Steffen and Szymon Adamczak, alums of DAS Theatre.
-This project is supported by Medezeggenschap Quality agreements, Participation Council of the ATD, Platform 2025 and DAS Research.
+This project is supported by Medezeggenschap Quality agreements, Participation Council of the ATD, Platform 2025 and the ATD Lectorate.
 Visual identity: Studio Pieter Jan Boterhoek.